-An elegant but simple pull-apart bread infused with the flavors of parmesan and rosemary, the perfect appetizer for your next holiday party.
+A tasty pull apart bread infused with the flavors of mozzarella and Parmesan cheeses, and roasted rosemary, it’s the perfect appetizer for for sharing!

 Making the Dough:

 While waiting for the yeast to activate, in a stand mixer bowl and using a spoon, combine the flour and salt.
 After the yeast has activated, slowly add it to the flour.

 Attach the dough hook to the stand mixer and starting on low-speed, mix the dough for approximately 2 minutes.
 Then, increase the mixer speed to medium and beat the dough for another 2 minutes.

 If needed, scrape the sides of the bowl to make sure all the flour gets mixed.
 At that point, the dough should come together and pull away from the side of the bowl.